 - If you search for "mountain bikes" or watch videos of mountain biking, you may see an ad for sports equipment in your search results or on YouTube. - If you watch videos about baking on YouTube, you may see more ads that relate to baking as you browse the web. - You may also see personalized ads based on information from the advertiser.
-If you shopped on an advertiser's website, for example, they can use that visit information to show you ads.

-reports, and system activity).
+If you shopped on an advertiser's website, browser, application, or device you're using; and information about the interaction of your apps, browsers, and devices with our services, (like IP address, crash reports, and system activity).

-- Information about your activity in our services, such as your search terms, Chrome browsing history you've synced with your Google Account, your views and interactions with content and ads, and your activity on thirdparty sites and apps that use our services.
-You can review and control activity data stored in your Google Account in My Activity. - Location information, such as may be determined by GPS, IP address, and other data from sensors you've watched on YouTube, or showing you personalized ads based on your interests, like ads that relate to baking as you browse the web after watching videos about baking on YouTube.
+Information about your activity in our services, such as your search terms, Chrome browsing history you've synced with your Google Account, your views and interactions with content and ads, and your activity on thirdparty sites and apps that use our services.
+You visiting, like ads for gardening equipment on a page about gardening tips.
+(And when ads are personalized, we ask for your consent.)

+With your consent, such as recommending apps on Google Play based on videos you've watched on YouTube, or showing you personalized ads based on your interests, like ads that relate to baking as you browse the web after watching videos about baking on YouTube.
-Why and how we process data What data is processed Legal grounds on or around your device, depending in part on your device and account settings.
-Information from publicly accessible sources, such as information that's publicly available online (like if your name appears in a local newspaper article) or from other public sources.
-Information from our trusted partners, such as from directory services who provide us with business information to be displayed on Google's services, or security partners who provide us with information to protect against abuse.
-To measure performance - We use data for analytics and measurement to The information processed will depend on how you use Google services and your settings but The legal grounds for processing this information will depend on how you use Google services and your understand how our services are used.

-- We analyze data about your visits to our sites to do things like optimize product design. - We use data about the ads you interact with to help advertisers understand the performance of their ad campaigns. - We use data about which places users click most on Google Earth to understand which features are popular and to identify bugs. - Google Search measures the number of times a particular query has been made, and how users perceive the quality of their search results, to make Search more useful. - Google Translate could include the following:
+Why and how we process data What data is processed Legal grounds business information to be displayed on Google's services, or security partners who provide us with information to protect against abuse.
+To measure performance We use data for analytics and measurement to understand how our services are used.
+Examples of processing activities: We analyze data about your visits to our sites to do things like optimize product design.
+We use data about the ads you interact with to help advertisers understand the performance of their ad campaigns.
+We use data about which places users click most on Google Earth to understand which features are popular and to identify bugs.
+Google Search measures the number of times a particular The information processed will depend on how you use Google services and your settings but could include the following: • Things you create or provide to us: • Content you create, upload, or receive (like photos, videos, emails, docs and spreadsheet s).
+Google Dashboard allows you to manage information associated with specific products. • Personal information The legal grounds for processing this information will depend on how you use Google services and your settings but could include the following: • When necessary for our legitimate interests and those of third parties, including to: • Understand how people use our services to ensure and improve the performance of our services.
+For example, analyzing usage of Google Translate to improve translate to improve translate in quality and increase the availability of Translate in more languages.

+and how users perceive the quality of their search results, to make Search more useful.

+- Google Translate

 analyzes data on the

 number of

 translations made and

 the number of times a

 translation is marked

 as poor quality, in

 order to identify

 potential new features

 and address issues

+that users are

+experiencing on the

+service.

+- We may share nonpersonally identifiable information with our partners like content licensors to accompany royalty payments.